gigi81/elk-windows-installer/README.md

 - logstash
 - kibana

-You can customize the services configuration like netowrk ports, logstash input filters and outputs, data folders, in the installation folder.
+You can customize the services configuration like network ports, logstash input filters and outputs, data folders, in the installation folder.

 After installation, you can open kibana browsing to http://localhost:5601